RelChron/relchronvis_1/README.md

-# A Relative Chronology of Sound Changes in Russian
+# Relative Chronology Visualization
-This web app visualizes a relative chronology of sound changes that have occurred in the Russian language from Proto-Slavic to the present day.
-It allows users to inspect individual changes and their relative datings and view examples.
-Try it out [here](https://relchron.eu.pythonanywhere.com).
+This web app visualizes relative chronology models.
+It allows users to inspect individual sound changes of a language and their relative datings and view examples.
+Try the web app [here](https://relchron.eu.pythonanywhere.com).
+Currently, the data comprises sound changes from the Croatian and Russian language, taken from REF1 and REF2.
+However, the data is easily customizable and does not necessarily have to be limited to linguistics.

 ## Terminology
 | Term | Explanation |